Materiality Assessment

 The 13 core issues that constitute Lockheed Martin’s 2025 SMP are grouped into four priority categories.

 To learn more about the management of each SMP goal, visit our 2025 SMP Management website.
-To see our annual progress toward these goals, visit our 2023 Sustainability Performance Report.
+To see our annual progress toward these goals, visit our 2024 Sustainability Performance Report.

 Continuous Evolution

 At Lockheed Martin, we have developed robust processes to monitor emerging issues and continue to evolve our sustainability efforts between our formal five-year core issues assessments.
 Our dedicated Sustainability organization includes experienced and expert staff who maintain currency with global program and reporting compliance requirements, emerging priorities and trends.
 In addition, we actively participate in sector-specific and broad industry organizations and forums, and we conduct formal and informal benchmarking of our programs, priorities and goals.
 As a company, we maintain active engagement with our investors, customers and a broad range of both internal and external stakeholders.
+In 2024, we conducted a complete double materiality assessment that will become the foundation of our next formal five-year SMP and associated goals and enable our preparations for emerging sustainability reporting requirements.